Arranged and described by Brenda Howitson Steeves

 Size of collection: 1 document box + 1 oversized folder

 Irmgard B. Graham, the daughter of Carl and Emelie Griesier Berger, was born on November 24, 1902 in Hannover, Germany.
-She graduated from the Rhode Island School of Design in 1924 having majored in landscape architecture and began her career working with the American landscape architect Ellen Shipman in New York.
+She graduated from the Lowthorpe School of Landscape Architecture in 1924 having majored in landscape architecture and began her career working with the American landscape architect Ellen Shipman in New York.
 During World War II she was chair of the Rhode Island Camp and Hospital Council and Disaster Relief Call with the American Red Cross.
 She designed gardens for clients such as Smith’s Castle in North Kingstown, Rhode Island, and the Pettaquamscutt Historical Society in Kingstown, Rhode Island, as well as gardens for Mrs. Douglas Crocker and Mrs. Norman Harrower in Fitchburg, Massachusetts.

 She married James Douglas Graham in 1929 and they lived in North Kingstown and East Greenwich, Rhode Island.
 After his death in 1972, Graham moved to Brandon, Vermont, where she died on December 14, 1991.